starryalley/Anduril2/README.md

 # Other changes to the codebase

-- Define PWM1_TOP so we can modify PWM cycles if needed (currently using 10-bit PWM on KR4-nofet firmware).
+- (this is also implemented by Toykeepr since reversion 604 upstream on 8/2021) Define PWM1_TOP so we can modify PWM cycles if needed (currently using 10-bit PWM on KR4-nofet firmware).
 Original idea from [16-bit PWM dimmer moonlight on d4v2](https://bazaar.launchpad.net/~dnelson1901/flashlight-firmware/flashlight-firmware/revision/278)
 - in standby (battery connected, main emitters off) both voltage and temperature (instead of just voltage) is updated regularly.
 This allows UI to read up-to-date temperature as well as voltage.

 # Planned modification/features